mgcrea/angular-strap/README.md

 - If you don't want to use `ngAnimate`, you will have to include a tiny [ngAnimate mock](https://github.com/mgcrea/angular-strap/wiki/ngAnimate-mock).

+## Looking for maintainers!

+We're currently looking for aspiring maintainers to tackle issues and pull requests!

+I (mgcrea) have not worked on any Angular.js v1 codebase for more than a year now.
+For me it's time to move on!

+If you have an ongoing project depending on AngularStrap, and would like to become a contributor, please chime in on [issue #2256](https://github.com/mgcrea/angular-strap/issues/2256)

 ## Documentation and examples

 + Check the [documentation](http://mgcrea.github.io/angular-strap) and [changelog](https://github.com/mgcrea/angular-strap/releases).